 Once you remove the paint, you can sand away any corrosion that remains, as well as any flaws from the casting process.
 Yes, sometimes these got flaws from the factory.
-Start with 100-grit sandpaper, then follow it with 400-grit sandpaper to smooth out any marks you made.
+Start with 100-grit sandpaper, then follow it with 220-grit sandpaper to smooth out any marks you made.

 For really stubborn problems, you can use a rotary tool with a wire brush.
 Please wear eye protection when using the wire brush.
 Your hobby isn’t worth an injury.

 If you find body damage, this is the time to address it.
 Use body putty or JB-Kwik to fill in any holes you find.
 You can even replace missing parts with it.
 Back it up with a piece of tape, then glob on some of the new material, let it harden, and then shape it to fit with files, sandpaper, and whatever other tools you’re comfortable working with.
 If a car has meaning to you, you can fix it.
 You may decide putting hours of effort into a car worth a few dollars isn’t worth it.
 Or you may decide it’s relaxing and enjoyable to turn $1 junkers into nice cars.
 It’s your hobby.
 I have more tips on repairing diecast toys if you need them.